Don Fornes

 If a significant amount of rework is required due to poor quality workmanship, acceptance and installation of incorrect materials, installation of damaged materials, etc., the financial impacts can be extremely damaging.
 In a worst-case scenario, a subcontractor that is teetering can default as a result of the costs that result from poor quality, the need to perform rework, and the subcontractor bearing the brunt of the associated costs to replace their work.

 It is estimated that 15-30% of defaults are driven by issues with quality.
 However, quality-driven defaults are typically much more expensive to remedy.
-The typical default requires 1.6x the original cost to remediate.
-But when default is driven by quality issues, it typically costs 2.0x to 2.5x the original cost because of the rework required.
-Also, rework introduces significant safety risk as poorly installed work must be removed/demolished and replaced often with increased schedule and cost pressure.
+A typical default requires 1.6x the original cost to remediate.
+But when a default is driven by quality issues, it typically costs 2.0x to 2.5x the original cost because of the rework required.
+Also, rework introduces significant safety risks as poorly installed work must be removed/demolished and replaced, often with increased schedule and cost pressure.
 This exposes labor to safety risks three times over.

 Delivering Contractor Success requires a structured, three-step process that spans the entire lifecycle of the subcontractor relationship: Prequalify, Plan, and Execute.
 Put simply, GCs must answer three simple questions: